nitnelave/confusedbit/content/posts/map_mut_iterator.md

    to elf and the elf storage by having a `HashMap<Position, usize>` and a `Vec<Elf>` (or `HashMap<usize, Elf>` if insertions/deletions are problematic).
 This is fairly typical for graphs.
+ - If you don't want to compromise on anything but you still control the API, your only option might be to use `UnsafeCell` to wrap the values of your map.
+   But then it's up to you to _guarantee_ that the Rust assumptions are upheld, in particular that you don't have a mutable and immutable reference to the same thing alive at the same time.
  - Finally, sometimes having a long hard look at your domain causes you to completely rethink your data structure!
 For this problem, I ended up using a Big Enough&trade; pre-allocated `Vec<Option<Elf>>` for every possible